 1926: The first issue of The Melody Maker, one of the world’s first weekly music magazines, went on sale.
 The paper started out with a focus on jazz and dance band music, and though it was slow to cover rock and roll in the 1950s, the publication later set itself apart with its approach to music and musicians as a subject for serious study rather than just entertainment.

-1971: A week after “My Sweet Lord” hit the top of the Billboard Hot 100, George Harrison’s first post-Beatles solo album All Things Must Pass began a seven-week run at the top of the Billboard pop chart, becoming the first solo album by a Beatle to reach #1 in the States.
+1971: A week after “My Sweet Lord” hit the top of the Billboard Hot 100, George Harrison’s first post-Beatles solo album, All Things Must Pass, started seven weeks at the top of the Billboard pop chart, making it the first solo album by a Beatle to reach #1 in the US.

-1981: David Bowie released “Scary Monsters (and Super Creeps),” the third single and title track from his fourteenth studio album, which had been released four months earlier.
+1981: David Bowie released “Scary Monsters (and Super Creeps),” the third single and title track from his fourteenth studio album, which was released four months earlier.

-1983: Michael Jackson released “Billie Jean,” the second single from his Thriller album.
+1983: Michael Jackson released “Billie Jean,” the second single from his sixth studio album, Thriller.

 Roger Miller, singer-songwriter, musician, and actor, was born in Fort Worth, TX in 1936.